-There shall be a thirty kilometre (30 km) free zone around the projects excluding the Metro Vancouver area identified in Clause 10.01.
-For Local Residents, kilometres shall be paid from the boundary of the free zone around the project.
-Workers employed by any Contractor within an identified free zone who reside outside of that same free zone will be paid according to the kilometre chart from the project to their residence less thirty (30) kilometres.
+There shall be a thirty kilometre (30 km) free zone around any project not located within the free zone or the travel zone.
+For Local Residents, mileage shall be paid at fifty-eight cents (\$0.58) per kilometre (adjusted annually to the maximum tax-free amount allowable under CRA guidelines) to an employee who uses their personal vehicle from the boundary of the free zone around the project.
+An employee who is a passenger in a personal vehicle will be paid one-half (1⁄2) of the amount payable to the driver in the same vehicle.
 The project must be within the one hundred and twenty (120) kilometres zone as outlined in the definition of a Local Resident.